GiacomoSalvadori/UnrealStudies/README.md

 - **AEnemy**: this class handles the mechanics implementation of the enemies

-- **AAIController**: this class implements the sight sense of the enemies.
+- **AAIController**: this class implements the sight and hearing senses of the enemies.
 It runs automatically the given behaviour tree.
-Behaviour trees are made with the Blueprint tools of UE4
+Behaviour trees are made with the Blueprint tools of UE4.

 - **ACoverActor**: this class implements the covers for the all the Characters in scene